 According to RadiologyInfo,

 "Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals.
 These detectors are similar to those found in digital cameras.
 The electrical signals are used to produce images of the breast that can be seen on a computer screen or printed on special film similar to conventional mammograms.
-From the patient's point of view, digital mammography is essentially the same as the screen-film system."

 But faster.
 And faster, when it comes to diagnosis, is always better.
 But still cold.